Engineering Co-Op Program

 - Engineering Co-op students obtain work experience that sets them apart from others as they enter the job market upon graduation.
 Many engineering co-op students receive full-time job offers from their employers.

 - Prior to the first work experience, students must complete two or three semesters of study for a total of 24 credit hours toward the engineering degree.
 Classes must include Calculus I (MA 125) and Calculus II (MA 126).
 No student may initiate participation after the start of the senior year.

-- All students must be in good academic standing with the University and have at least a 2.30 cumulative grade-point average.
+- All students must be in good academic standing with the University and have at least a 2.30 institutional grade-point average.
 This GPA must be maintained for the duration of participation in the program.

 - A completed resume must be uploaded to Handshake and approved before employment interviews may begin.

 - Undergraduate students must maintain the minimum of 12 credit hours each semester when in class.

 - All students must register for the appropriate Cooperative Education (COE) course each work term.
 Course listings are found in the USA Bulletin under Co-op.

 * Although no credit hours are assigned to Cooperative Education courses, a grade